playbanq/WebWalletAPI/README.md

 The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts, among others.

 + **Electronic Money**
+The main goal of a WebWallet is to be as easy to use as a physical wallet: put some money on it, and take some money out to make payments.
+However, since physical money cannot be literally put into a digital wallet, the funds added to a WebWallet must be reflected as an online balance.

+The purpose of the Electronic Money module is to resemble the pocket of a physical wallet that is used for holding paper money by implementing a digital stored value system whose balance reflects the funds that have been added to a WebWallet through prepaid recharges.

 + **Identity Credentials**